davidfekke/fek.io/src/blog/2021-09-01/how-to-add-unit-testing-to-express-using-jest.md

 });
 ```

-Using `supertest` we can see this tests our more thorough and accurate of what our express app.
-In the test suite above we supertest to run the specific routes.
+Using `supertest` we can see these tests our more thorough and accurate of what our express app is doing.
+In the test suite above we use supertest to run the specific routes.
 We can also look at specific express properties to make sure the application is returning the expected results.

-In all three unit tests we use `expect` to check we have the correct header results, statusCode and text.
+In all three unit tests we use `expect` to check that we have the correct header results, statusCode and text.

 ## Running our tests